ARM-software/arm-trusted-firmware/docs/firmware-design.md

 The following list describes the memory layout on the FVP:

 *   A 4KB page of shared memory is used to store the entrypoint mailboxes and the parameters passed between bootloaders.
-The shared memory can be allocated either at the top of Trusted SRAM or at the base of Trusted DRAM at build time.
-When allocated in Trusted SRAM, the amount of Trusted SRAM available to load the bootloader images will be reduced by the size of the shared memory.
+The shared memory is located at the base of the Trusted SRAM.
+The amount of Trusted SRAM available to load the bootloader images will be reduced by the size of the shared memory.

 *   BL1 is originally sitting in the Trusted ROM at address `0x0`.
 Its read-write data are relocated at the top of the Trusted SRAM at runtime.
-    If the shared memory is allocated in Trusted SRAM, the BL1 read-write data is relocated just below the shared memory.

 *   BL3-1 is loaded at the top of the Trusted SRAM, such that its NOBITS sections will overwrite BL1 R/W data.